The Collection (Talk Talk album)

-The Collection is a greatest hits album by English band Talk Talk, released in 2000.
+The Collection is a greatest hits album by English band Talk Talk, released on 4 September 2000.
 The album has been re-released various times.
-First released as "Talk Talk The Collection" in 2000, further versions of the album with the same track list include The Collection (2003), It's My Life: The Collection (2001) and The Ultra Selection (2001).
+Originally released as "Talk Talk - The Collection", further versions of the album with the same track listing includes the repackaging of The Collection (1 December 2003), It's My Life: The Collection (2000), Popstars Of The 20th Century (2004) and The UltraSelection (2005).

 As with all of the band's EMI compilations until 2013, the album was not a band sanctioned release.